 Q. Do all helmets rated by SHARP meet the minimum regulatory requirements?

 Yes.
-SHARP will only assess helmets that meet the regulatory requirements applying to helmets that are offered for sale in the UK (i.e. an approval to UN-ECE Regulation 22.05 or to British Standard 6658:1985).
+SHARP will only assess helmets that meet the minimum regulatory requirements, i.e., approved to UN-ECE Regulation 22.05 or confirm to BS 6658:1985.

 Q. How is SHARP funded?

 The Department for Transport funds the purchase and testing of helmets to ensure that SHARP remains independent and impartial.

 Q. I have a helmet that scored a low star rating.
 Has it failed?